The short answer

 Is manifesting sinful or unchristian?

 But it’s also something we see, very explicitly, in Christianity.
-There is a long history in Christian, from the days of the early church, that your spiritual life consists very much of how you orient your thoughts and feelings.
-Certain types of meditative prayer throughout history have been practiced for exactly this sort of spiritual orientation.
-This tradition is especially strong in Eastern kinds of Christianity like, such as in Catholic mysticism and Eastern Orthodoxy.
-The tradition is very old, but one of the best modern witnesses to this tradition is the writings of a Christian monk named Elder Thaddeus, whose collected sayings were published in a recent book called – fittingly – “Our Thoughts Determine Our Lives”!
+Since the days of the early church, Christians have believed that your spiritual life consists of how you orient your thoughts and feelings.
+Throughout history, Christians have practiced certain types of meditative prayer to bring about exactly this sort of spiritual orientation.
+This tradition is especially strong in Catholic mysticism and Eastern Orthodoxy.
+One of the best modern witnesses to this tradition is the writings of a Christian monk named Elder Thaddeus, whose collected sayings were published in a recent book called Our Thoughts Determine Our Lives.
 On this topic, Elder Thaddeus writes,

 “Everything, both good and evil, comes from our thoughts.
 Our thoughts become reality.
 Even today we can see that all of creation, everything that exists on the earth and in the cosmos, is nothing but Divine thought made material in time and space.
 We humans were created in the image of God.
 Mankind was given a great gift, but we hardly understand that.
 God’s energy and life is in us, but we do not realize it.
 Neither do we understand that we greatly influence others with our thoughts.
 We can be very good or very evil, depending on the kind of thoughts and desires we breed” (Our Thoughts Determine Our Lives: the Life and Teachings of Elder Thaddeus of Vitovnica, trans.
 Ana Smiljanic, Saint Herman of Alaska Brotherhood, 2015).